 There were no Starwood Properties in Eureka, so we opted to stay at a local hotel.
 We quickly discovered that the Inn at 2nd and C would be a great fit for us.
 The name, is also the address – located in the heart of downtown Eureka, just a few blocks from the channel and within easy walking distance to restaurants and shops.

 We checked in late in the afternoon.
 The parking lot had a couple spaces available and we unloaded our suitcases from the car.
-We were greeted by a very bubbly woman working reception.
+A very bubbly woman working reception greeted us as we entered.
 While very friendly, she was the model of efficiency.
 I think she had other things she wanted to work on, which was great for us – you all know how I hate the hours long welcome discussion while checking in.
 Just give me the three minute basics, my keys and point me towards the elevator.

 We were on the third floor of this beautiful 19th Century Hotel.
 Built by Finnish immigrants in 1886, this property had been partially updated recently.
 The furnishings were still period, but didn’t show obvious signs of wear.
 It’s awful to go into a beautifully restored old property like this and find that the furniture hasn’t been updated since the doors opened – broken down chairs, threadbare sofas, smoke filled curtains – none of that was found here.